fiso64/lenovoremap/README.md

 Included program `ahksend.exe` can be used to execute shortcuts, see https://www.autohotkey.com/docs/v2/lib/Send.htm for key reference.

-### Usage
+## Usage
 ```
-usage: lenovoremap.py [-h] [-o] [-c] {F4,F5,F6,F7,F8,F9,F10,F11,F12} [program] [params]
+lenovoremap.py [-h] [-o] [-c] {F4,F5,F6,F7,F8,F9,F10,F11,F12} [program] [params]

-Remap Lenovo ThinkPad special keys.

 positional arguments:
   {F4,F5,F6,F7,F8,F9,F10,F11,F12}
-                        The key to remap (F4 - F12).
+                        the key to remap (F4-F12).
-  program               The program to launch.
-Required unless --clear is used.
+  program               fully qualified path of the program to run
-  params                The parameters for the program (optional).
+  params                the parameters for the program (optional)

 options:
   -h, --help            show this help message and exit
-  -o, --old-keycodes    Use old keycodes for older models.
+  -o, --old-keycodes    use old keycodes for older thinkpad models
-  -c, --clear           Clear the remapping for the key.
+  -c, --clear           clear the remapping for the key
 ```

-### Examples
+## Examples

 Remap F12 to media play/pause:
 ```